zahidsyed/learning-nahw-analytically/README.md

 3. Self-learning: Even though self-learners can use it, this system is, at its core, a reviewing and teaching system - there are no detailed explanations for difficult concepts.

-**Note:** A student of knowledge should not use this system while abandoning learning to comprehend classical grammar books.
-Also, the current version targets only an English-speaking audience for whom Arabic is a 2nd language.
+**Note:** The current version targets only an English-speaking audience for whom Arabic is a 2nd language.

 --------
 ## Navigation help